 - Housing: There is no on-campus housing available for camp.

-All-State Choir Camp Faculty:
+All-State Choir Camp Faculty

-Under his direction, choirs have consistently earned superior ratings at regional and state contests, have been named Overall Outstanding and Grand Champion in choral competitions throughout Texas, and have rapidly expanded in enrollment to become one of the largest choral programs in the area.
-The Duncanville A Cappella Men’s Choir was invited to perform at the American Choral Directors Association 2021 National Conference.
+Choirs under Mr. Cannon’s direction have consistently earned superior ratings at regional and state contests, have been named Overall Outstanding and Grand Champion in choral competitions throughout the US, and have rapidly expanded in enrollment to become one of the largest choral programs in the area.
+His choirs performed at the 2020 TMEA Convention and at the 2021 National Convention of ACDA.

 Clorese Porter is a proud graduate of Paul Lawrence Dunbar High School in Fort Worth and attended Texas Christian University, earning a Bachelor of Music in Education degree.
-While at TCU she was a member of the Women’s Chorus, Choral Union, and Concert Chorale and participated in performances for the TMEA and SWACDA conventions and at Carnegie Hall.
-Clorese also has a master’s degree in music education from the University of North Texas.
-Clorese is a member of TMEA, TCDA, TMAA and the 2010 recipient of TCDA’s Distinguished Young Director Award.
+While at TCU, she was a member of the Women’s Chorus, Choral Union, and Concert Chorale and participated in performances for the TMEA and SWACDA conventions and at Carnegie Hall.
+Mrs. Porter also has a master’s degree in music education from the University of North Texas.
+She is the 2010 recipient of TCDA’s Distinguished Young Director Award.
 She resides in Lewisville with her wonderfully patient husband, Patrick Porter, and their adorable doggy Mia.

 For further information about SMU Music Educators Workshops, or to register for one of these classes, visit admission.smu.edu/portal/musicworkshops; or contact Julie Scott, Lisa Beyer, or Courtney Wilson at firstname.lastname@example.org.